-At Purdue, the Department of Pharmacy Practice, within the College of Pharmacy, offers Master of Science and Doctor of Philosophy degrees in the majors of pharmacy administration and clinical pharmacy.
+At Purdue, the Department of Pharmacy Practice, within the College of Pharmacy, offers Master of Science and Doctor of Philosophy degrees in the majors of Pharmacy Administration and Clinical Pharmaceutical Sciences.

-The pharmacy administration program is the oldest in the nation, with the first Ph.D. in the discipline earned by Robert V. Evanson in 1953.
-Since then, Purdue has granted almost 50 Ph.D. degrees in Pharmacy Administration.
-The clinical pharmacy program is one of the few active degree-granting programs.
-Established in 1974, two research areas have evolved: educational evaluation and clinical science.
+The Pharmacy Administration program is the oldest in the nation, with the first Ph.D. in the discipline earned by Robert V. Evanson in 1953.
+Since then, Purdue has granted almost 50 Ph.D. degrees in Pharmacy Administration. research areas have evolved: educational evaluation and clinical science.

 The Clinical Pharmaceutical Sciences program prepares future scientists for careers in the translational sciences.
 Areas of focus within this track includes Pharmacogenomics, Pharmacokinetics/Pharmacodynamics, and Clinical Trials.